Internships and Independent Studies

 Students have the opportunity to tailor their field of study through independent study (ENGL 670).
 An independent study allows you to undertake a directed reading, research problem, or writing endeavor not covered by the MA curriculum in conjunction with a faculty member who has expertise in the area of inquiry.

-Recent Independent Studies have included: Shakespeare's contemporaries; Native American mythopoetics; an interdisciplinary study of visual art and short fiction; and preparing digital editions of works using primary sources and archival materials.
+Recent Independent Studies have included: Shakespeare's contemporaries; Native American mythopoetics; preparing digital editions of works using primary sources and archival materials; performing editorial work on the James Dickey Review; and assisting professors in the research and publication process of their books.